chrissarmstrong/seeking-manifold/content/Running Thoughts/CIFAR for Video (Towards Simulated Environments for Self-Supervised Learning).md

 tags:
 date: 2024-03-17
 ---
-I believe that if we want to have systems that truly learn causality it will help enormously, and may be crucial, to have a visual understanding of the 3D, physical world.
+I believe that if we want to have systems that truly understand the physical world and causality it will help enormously, and may be crucial, to have a visual understanding of the 3D world.
 When I started thinking about video experiments that could take cues from [[The Vision System|the human vision system]], one of the first things I did was to try to find the video analog of [the CIFAR dataset](https://www.cs.toronto.edu/~kriz/cifar.html).

 This would be a dataset of simple videos, available at low resolutions, and would feature motion (and maybe audio?) of inanimate (and maybe animate) objects interacting in physically-realistic ways.